EcoJulia/Diversity.jl/README.md

 ## includes a similarity matrix for the species
 ##
 ## Arguments:
+## - measure - diversity measure to use - one of α , ᾱ , β , β̄ , γ or γ̄
 ## - proportions - population proportions
-## - measure - diversity measure to use, by default ᾱ
 ## - Z - similarity matrix
 ##
 ## Returns:
 ## - concentration (at ecosystem level) or concentrations (of sub-communities)
-function generalisedsimpson (proportions::Matrix,
+function generalisedsimpson (measure::Function,
-                             measure::Function = ᾱ,
+                             proportions::Matrix,
                              Z::Matrix)
 ```